TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 </figure>

 This DC signal was then input into an `analogRead` pin of an Arduino UNO.
 Since all the gains in the circuit are known, we can easily calculate the voltage at the output of the microphone.
-Since the sensitivity of the microphone is given, the incoming noise level in dB(A) can be caculated like so:
+Since the sensitivity of the microphone is given, the incoming noise level in dB(A) can be calculated like so:

 ```Arduino
 // Microphone Calibration